History of the guqin: Development

 Rock carving of a bodhisattva playing a guqin, found in Shanxi, dated to the Northern Wei dynasty (386-534).
 Now displayed in the Guimet Museum, Paris.

 The Chinese musicologist Yang Yinliu divided the history of guqin into three periods: the first is the pre-Qin period, the second from the Qin dynasty to Tang dynasty, the third from the end of Tang to the 20th century.
 It is believed that during the first period the qin became popular as part of the court orchestra and as an instrument of the elite.

 In the second period, guqin music was influenced by Confucian ideology and Daoist philosophy, Central Asian music imported into the imperial court, as well as entertainment music of the Sui and Tang dynasty.
 During this period attempts were made to codify playing techniques and notation.
 Based on the detailed description in the essay "Qin Cao" 【琴操】 by Cai Yong (132–192), the standard form of the qin was most likely set around the late Han dynasty.
 The earliest surviving qin in this modern form, preserved in both China and Japan, have been reliably dated to the Tang dynasty.
 Many are still playable, the most famous perhaps being the one named "Jiuxiao Huanpei" 《九霄環佩/九霄环佩》, attributed to the famous late Tang dynasty qin maker Lei Wei (雷威).
 It is kept in the Palace Museum in Beijing.
 The earliest known piece of notated guqin music, Jieshi Diao Youlan, dates from this period.

 In the third period, guqin compositions proliferated and the playing techniques were refined.
 The Song dynasty is considered the golden period of guqin music, with numerous poems and essays on guqin written by the literati, and many well-known pieces can be dated to this period.
 Treaties and handbooks were also written, documenting its music and playing techniques, and aesthetic consideration also became the most important aspect of guqin playing in this period.
+The Song dynasty was not only known for the proliferation of high-status literati qin players and audiences, but also for the emergence of a new kind of qin player called a “qin gentleman” (qinshi 琴士), who made a living by being patronized by literati who preferred to listen to qin performances and take qin lessons from men like themselves, as opposed to lower-status artists and entertainers.